* FREE SHIPPING ON ORDERS $20 OR MORE! *

-Dent corn is also used to make ethanol.
+Dent corn is used to make ethanol.
 And corn can also be used to make a little something to help you forget that you are in a doomsday situation.
 The last two we will not be talking about.

 Corn can be stored in its dried form for many years.
 You would need to remove the kernels from the corncob in order to store the corn seed.
-Let the corncob dry on the corn stalk in order to help the corn dry.
+Let the corncob dry on the corn stalk in order to help the corn seed dry.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,

 non-GMO seeds so families can learn about gardening and love it.
 In turn, we

 hope they will pass this passion down to their children and

 grandchildren, teaching them to grow delicious food, fresh herbs and